BlogData RoomsVirtual Data Room for M&A in 2026: 15-Document Checklist, Setup, and Pricing

 A sell-side M&A advisor running a typical 500-document, 4-6 month transaction commonly uses one data room with separate scoped links per DD team (legal, tax, business), so each team sees only its own documents and activity.
 That setup is impossible on email or consumer cloud storage and is the exact workflow a purpose-built VDR exists to solve.

-For the full due diligence process, see the M&A due diligence process guide and the due diligence data room checklist.
+For the full due diligence process, see the M&A due diligence process guide, the data room checklist 2026, and how to build a data room in 2026.

 M&A data room checklist: 15 essential documents